coenm/RepoM/README.source.md

 To change the app settings location, you can

-- alter the `appsettings.json` file located in the same directory where the RepoM executable lives
+- alter the `appsettings.json` file located in the same directory where the RepoM executable lives.

-snippet: appsettings-appsettingspath
+snippet: src/RepoM.App/appsettings.Development.json

 - start RepoM using the commandline argument `--App:AppSettingsPath <absolute or relative path here>`.
 - use environment variable `REPOM__APP_APPSETTINGSPATH`.